-I liked how the Doctor and Rose have developed in terms of their relationship together.
-I also liked it when it seemed they were going to die at the end but were glad to have met each other.
+I like how Rose and the Doctor have developed in terms of their relationship together.
+I also liked it when it seemed like they were going to die at the end but they were glad to have met each other.

 In this episode, Cardiff has a rift in time and space that becomes important to the ‘Torchwood’ spin-off series.
 Gwyneth closes the rift to prevent the Gelth causing trouble at the cost of her own life.

 ‘The Unquiet Dead’ rating – 7/10

 |The previous story